Los Angeles Dodgers

 |68-94

-Fernandez has agreed to a minor league contract with the Dodgers, MLB.com reports.
+Morrow signed a minor league deal with the Dodgers on Wednesday, Jeff Passan of Yahoo Sports reports.

-A top player in Cuba before his defection, Fernandez is mostly an unknown commodity at this point, having not played professionally in over two years (outside of an 18-game sample in the Dominican Winter League in 2016).
-Fernandez turns 29 in April and the strength and athleticism may be diminishing, but if his plate skills are intact, Fernandez could work his way into the discussion for the starting role at second base.
-The position is (currently) wide open in Los Angeles.

-Avilan and the Dodgers avoided arbitration with a one-year, $1.5 million deal, Ken Gurnick of MLB.com reports.
+The Dodgers signed Morrow to a non-roster deal, and the intent is to use him as a reliever.
+Morrow has dealt with a plethora of injuries, so a role as a reliever should help take some stress off his arm.
+Although he is not on the 40-man roster, he figures to have a good chance at ultimately making the major league squad.

 |2016 Team Leaders